Rays vs. Rangers Player Props Betting Odds

 Garcia Stats

-- Adolis Garcia has 96 hits with 21 doubles, 24 home runs, 37 walks and 80 RBI.
-He's also stolen six bases.
+- Adolis Garcia has 96 hits with 21 doubles, 24 home runs and 38 walks.
+He has driven in 80 runs with six stolen bases.

 Garcia Recent Games